ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Note that the overview in {{message-flow}} shows the specific sequence of steps where the Client: first associates with the Broker for participating in a topic; then discovers the KDC and the name of the security group through the Broker; and finally associates with the KDC, through which it joins the security group.
 However, if the Client is early aware about how to reach the KDC and about the name of the security group, the Client can instead: first associate with the KDC and join the security group, and then associate with the Broker for participating in the topic.

 Since {{RFC9200}} recommends the use of CoAP and CBOR, this document describes the exchanges assuming that CoAP and CBOR are used.
 However, using HTTP instead of CoAP is possible, by leveraging the corresponding parameters and methods.
 Analogously, JSON {{RFC8259}} can be used instead of CBOR, by relying on the conversion method specified in {{Sections 6.1 and 6.2 of RFC8949}}.
-In case JSON is used, the Content-Format of the message has to be specified accordingly.
+If JSON is used, the Content-Format of the message has to be specified accordingly.
 Exact definitions of these exchanges are out of scope for this document.

 ## Topic Discovery at the Broker (Optional) {#topic-discovery}